asnaencorerpg/asnaencorerpg.github.io/dox/ecrVsDebugBreakpoints.md

 ---
 title: Source Debugging with Breakpoints
-description: One bottleneck in the Encore development cycle is the compiler's resolution of externally-described file definitions via ASNA DataGate™.
-This page presents a potential remediation and its costs.
+description: This topic discusses using the Visual Studio debugger to create breakpoints and tracepoints, and commands to step through code in the Encore editor.

-Id: aerVsDbugBreakpoints
+Id: aerVsDebugBreakpoints
 TocParent: Projects
 TocOrder: 5

 ---

 The most basic feature of any debugging experience is the ability to stop execution of running applications with breakpoints.
-Visual Studio provides best-in-class breakpoint features including conditionals, toggling, tracepoints, cascading, and hit counts.
+Visual Studio provides best-in-class breakpoint features including conditionals, toggling, tracepoints, cascades, and hit counts.
 Encore RPG extends these features into its IntelliSense®-enabled editor.
-Here are some quick walkthroughs.
+Below are some quick walkthroughs.

 ---
 ### Set a Breakpoint